AkbulutMirac/Discord-Ai-Music-Bot/README.md

 - ffmpeg # Make sure ffmpeg is installed and added to your system PATH
 - A Discord bot token # Get it from the Discord Developer Portal
 - Google API key for Gemini
-- Channel ID for the 'I am ready' message # You can get it by enabling Developer Mode in Discord settings and right-clicking the channel
+- Channel ID for the 'I am ready' message (You can get it by enabling Developer Mode in Discord settings and right-clicking the channel.
--                                         # After that, copy the ID and paste it in the api_requeriments.py file
+- After that, copy the ID and paste it in the api_requeriments.py file
--                                         # And then you can get answer from every channel in the server.That was for just 'I am ready' message.
+- And then you can get answer from every channel in the server.That was for just 'I am ready' message.)

 ## Installation
 1. Download or clone the repository